Terradue/cloud-admin-doc/source/sandbox2interoute.md

 ---------------------------------------

 * Follow the walk through described [here](https://hub.interoute.com/VDCImageUpload/assets/ImageUploader/) (There is a PDF version in this repository, under *resources/pdf*).

+Note.
+To upload your disk image, we suggest to:

+* Use an FTP client (e.g. Cyberduck), using the provided *FTP: Secure One time directory* link,
+* Use a connection with an high upload bandwidth, otherwise your upload will be stuck during the process.

 References
 ----------